lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## means of objectively determining in a ballot measure is logically sound, e.g. declaring that all triangles have four sides, or some other tautologically false statement.

+## Project State, System State, and Data State in Coordinated Decisions
+-

 ## strategies for managing sunset clauses